-The first new requirement in this permit to address fecal coliform is for the Permittee to develop a parameter action level to use during illicit discharge screening by July 1, 2025.
+The first new requirement in this permit to address fecal coliform is for the Permittee to develop a parameter action level to use during illicit discharge screening by October 1, 2025.
 This parameter action level shall set a numeric level (e.g., 125 counts/100 mL or presence/absence) for bacteria indicator in the sample, that if exceeded, requires specific follow-up action or investigation.
 The Permittee has the flexibility to select which bacteria indicator (e.g., E. coli, fecal coliform, human Bacteroides) it wishes to use and the associated action level.
 It is expected the Permittee will adjust its action level as more data on dry flow conditions are collected.
+Though the Permittee may choose to screen for fecal coliform at all MS4 outfalls, this permit only requires fecal coliform screening at MS4 outfalls within the Milwaukee River Basin TMDL.